-Often derived from cow’s milk, ghee may also be made from buffalo, sheep or goat milk.3 It’s made by heating regular butter until the milk solids caramelize and separate from the butterfat and the water in it completely evaporates.
+Often derived from cow's milk, ghee may also be made from buffalo or goat milk.3 It's made by heating regular butter until the milk solids caramelize and separate from the butterfat and the water in it completely evaporates.

 The process of removing milk solids renders ghee lactose-free.
 It also has a higher smoke point, making it more ideal for high-heat cooking than regular butter.
-Additionally, ghee has a longer shelf life, as it can be stored at room temperature for three months or in the refrigerator for up to six months.
-Ghee will harden when refrigerated and soften when stored at room temperature.6
+Additionally, ghee has a longer shelf life.6 You can leave it at room temperature, but putting it inside the refrigerator will extend its shelf life to six months.7

-Choosing between regular butter and ghee for your cooking depends on your flavor preferences, your dietary needs and the type of dish that you’re going to make.
+Choosing between regular butter and ghee for your cooking depends on your flavor preferences, your dietary needs and the type of dish that you're going to make.
 For foods like meat that require high-heat cooking, ghee is usually a better choice, as it imparts a rich flavor rather than a burned one.
-For more information about the difference between ghee and butter, check out my article, “What’s so Great About Ghee?”
+For more information about the difference between ghee and butter, check out my article, "Is Ghee Better Than Butter?"

 7 Ghee Benefits for Your Health

 Ghee is primarily composed of healthy fats.
-According to the journal ARYA Atherosclerosis, it consists of 65 percent saturated fatty acids (SFAs) and 33 percent monounsaturated fatty acids (MUFAs).10 It also contains amino acids and fat-soluble vitamins A and K.11 These nutrients contribute to the following health benefits of ghee:
+According to the journal ARYA Atherosclerosis, it consists of 65% saturated fatty acids (SFAs) and 33% monounsaturated fatty acids (MUFAs).11 It also contains amino acids and fat-soluble vitamins A and K.12 These nutrients contribute to the following health benefits of ghee:

-- May help reduce inflammation — Ghee contains butyric acid, a short-chain fatty acid that may help provide anti-inflammatory properties,12 making it useful for managing inflammatory-related conditions like irritable bowel syndrome.13
+- May help reduce inflammation — Ghee contains butyric acid, a short-chain fatty acid that may help provide anti-inflammatory properties,13 making it useful for managing inflammatory-related conditions like irritable bowel syndrome.14

-- May help lower the risk for cancer — Butyric acid provides cancer-fighting properties by inhibiting the growth of cancer cells, stimulating autophagy and inducing apoptotic cell death.17 Ghee also contains conjugated linoleic acid (CLA), which is a powerful anticarcinogen.18 Plus, it has less acrylamide compared to other oils.
-Acrylamide is a chemical compound that becomes toxic under heat and has been linked to cancer in animal studies.19
+- May help lower the risk for cancer — Butyric acid provides cancer-fighting properties by inhibiting the growth of cancer cells, stimulating autophagy and inducing apoptotic cell death.18 Ghee also contains conjugated linoleic acid (CLA), which is a powerful anticarcinogen.19 Plus, it has less acrylamide compared to other oils.
+Acrylamide is a chemical compound that becomes toxic under heat and has been linked to cancer in animal studies.20

-- Helps enhance your mitochondrial function — According to a 2018 study published in PLoS ONE, MCT may help improve mitochondrial function by activating the Akt and AMPK signaling pathways and downregulating the cytokine signaling pathway that are responsible for increased reactive oxygen species and decreased mitochondrial membrane potential.20
+- Helps enhance your mitochondrial function — According to a 2018 study published in PLOS ONE, MCT may help improve mitochondrial function by activating the Akt and AMPK signaling pathways and downregulating the cytokine signaling pathway that are responsible for increased reactive oxygen species and decreased mitochondrial membrane potential.21

-- Helps increase exercise endurance — A study shows that MCT may help improve exercise performance under high temperature conditions by increasing mitochondrial biogenesis and metabolism.21
+- Helps increase exercise endurance — A study shows that MCT may help improve exercise performance under high temperature conditions by increasing mitochondrial biogenesis and metabolism.22

 What Are the Other Uses of Ghee?